Lanah P: Disco diva

 During a lull in Pillay's drag career, while managing the Black Market Café in Levenshulme and renting a room from Coronation Street actor Alan Rothwell, Pillay was introduced to Kay Carroll and Mark E Smith of The Fall.
 Pillay formed her own band, the I Scream Pleasures, who subsequently appeared as guest support at Fall gigs.

-Pillay also recorded with Adrian Sherwood and his dub label, On-U Sound, recording the track post punk or punk funk industrial music tune "Parasitic Machine" for an early compilation.
+Pillay also recorded with Adrian Sherwood and his dub label, On-U Sound, recording the track "Parasitic Machine" for an early compilation.
 The sound engineer was Mark Lusardi, who had previously worked with Creation Rebel.

 Pillay metamorphosed into a disco diva as the hormone-popping transsexual Lana Pellay, dressed in costumes by her close friend Leigh Bowery, enjoying a top 40 single in Australia and New Zealand with "Pistol in My Pocket".
 She also accompanied Gary Clail on his 1991 hit "Human Nature", singing the couplet "Let the carnival begin...
 Every pleasure, every sin!"